 Palmer has served as a trusted member of the Board of Directors for more than a dozen successful businesses, several of which have been acquired by publicly traded companies.
 Prior to his work with New Markets, in his service as Deputy Director at the Bill & Melinda Gates Foundation for three years he led postsecondary innovation efforts to improve the outcomes of disadvantaged college students by investing in colleges, universities and entrepreneurs pursuing digital and adaptive learning, student coaching and advising, financial aid innovation, and employer pathways.

 Prior to his work with the Gates Foundation, Palmer founded and grew three investor-backed technology and services companies, and served as a turnaround leader for three others.
 He has demonstrated excellence in General Manager and President-level positions leading large, diverse teams.

-Palmer brings thirty years of experience in small business and multi-partisan fluency to his political endeavors.
+Palmer brings twenty-five years of experience in small business and multi-partisan fluency to his political endeavors.
 As an education technology entrepreneur, executive, and investor, he offers rare levels of expertise.
 His strategic mindset, stakeholder insights, and ability to leverage deep connections with industry leaders around the globe have provided a mission-critical foundation for his future work in the White House.